himesamanoyume/MiyakoCarryService/Forge.md

 If there are `McsBotPlayers` in the team not currently in combat, command `McsBotPlayers` to drop the target loot picked up during the raid.

-*The command system also works normally during Fika multiplayer.*
+*The command system also works normally during Fika multiplayer, but this requires you to have the [MiyakoCarryServiceFika](https://forge.sp-tarkov.com/addon/86/miyako-carry-service-fika-addon) addon installed first.*

 ### Player